ezackr/BookBae/README.md

 ### Database:

 The *Database* folder holds relevant code for the app to interact with user data.
-This includes SQL files, connecting to the database, and more.
+This includes a SQL file to create the database, files connecting to the database, and more.

 ### Prototypes: